vpp-dev/vpp-release-notes/README.md

 @page release_notes_2210 Release notes for VPP 22.10

-More than 140 commits since the previous release, including 74 fixes.
+More than 142 commits since the previous release, including 75 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Thu Aug 25 03:43:26 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Fri Aug 26 03:49:38 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER